-- Photography Seminars and Shoots – These scheduled programs allow photographers to enter the enclosure and photography Wolf Park’s animal residents.
+- Photography Seminars – These scheduled programs feature a short seminar on photographing wolves followed by a chance to enter the enclosure and photograph Wolf Park’s animal residents.

 Day-long photography seminars provide participants with a training session regarding tips for photographing animals led by Wolf Park’s photographer, Monty Sloan.
 He’ll discuss how to get the best out of your time in with the wolves, including good angles, flash usage, and how to eliminate fencing and other background clutter in your shots.
 This is followed by sessions with the wolves.
-Participants receive about three hours’ time with the animals.
+Participants receive at least two hours’ time with the animals.

 You do not have to be a “professional” photographer to attend!
 Bring the camera of your choice and learn how to photograph Wolf Park’s socialized wolves in a low-key, relaxed setting.

 - 9:30am Tips and basic wolf photography methodologies.

 - 11:00 Presentation regarding safely interacting with the animals (Required for entering the enclosure)

 - Break for lunch*

 - We usually step in with the wolves around 2 PM (earlier if the weather looks bad for the late afternoon) and we spend time photographing wolves inside our large wooded 7-acre enclosure.
 We will be taking several breaks during the program, but we try our best to give photographers more than two hours of time photographing our animals.

 PROFESSIONAL PHOTOGRAPHY SESSIONS

 These programs are primarily directed at photographers that are already skilled at wildlife photography.
 No formal photography instruction is provided.
 Participants receive about two to three-plus hours’ time with the animals depending on the program.
 As with the seminars, sessions may involve one or more breaks to allow the animals to relax (and participants to warm back up or dry out depending on the weather)